Quick Install

 On Linux, these necessary ports are needed to be opened:

-• UDP and TCP ports 51821-51830 for inbound and outbound (based on your client’s listen port running on the machine)
+• UDP and TCP ports 51821-51830 for inbound and outbound (based on your client’s listen port running on the machine).
+As well as UDP port 443

 • TCP port 443 for outbound